VMBlakelock/destination-date-night/README.md

 ## Credits

+Personal credits go out to the following
+- Spencer Barriball for the assistance in building Javascript functions, commented accordingly within the code.

 #### Websites reviewed

 Websites reviewed and used during the creation of this project.

 - [Markdownguide](https://www.markdownguide.org/basic-syntax/)
-  - Used this website to refresh knowledge on how to use Markdown
+  - Used this website to refresh knowledge on how to use Markdown.

 - [Google Fonts](https://www.fonts.google.com/basic-syntax/)
   - Used for choosing inital font for css @import